 Lancaster University Law Clinic

-Lancaster University Law Clinic offers free legal advice to members of the public on a variety of legal issues, including family law, education law, consumer disputes, wills and probate, small claims and employment law.
-The Clinic offers virtual appointments (telephone and skype) and drop-in appointments at The Storey in Lancaster city centre.
+Lancaster University Law Clinic offers free legal advice to members of the public on a variety of legal issues, including family law, education law, consumer disputes, wills and probate, and other small claims.
+In the academic year 2022/23, the Clinic is offering virtual appointments via Microsoft Teams, Telephone appointments and face-to-face appointments.
+Upon booking a free appointment, full guidance will be provided about how to access the virtual meeting space.

-The Clinic can be accessed either by making a direct enquiry using our online appointment request form, or via a drop-in appointment at The Storey.
+The Clinic can be accessed by making a direct enquiry using our online appointment request form.
 We also welcome referrals from local community groups.

 If you have an immigration law query, you may wish to contact Refugee Advocacy, Information and Support (RAIS).
 RAIS has extended its helpline hours, and the service currently operates Monday to Thursday from 10am until 2pm.
 To contact RAIS, please call or text 07731 552259.